Our primary concern is the health and safety of our employees and the people in the communities where we live and work.

 Idaho National Laboratory Site — Information Management (IM) specialists who support Fluor Idaho at the Idaho National Laboratory Site were tasked with preparing hundreds of employees to work remotely using company-provided laptop computers or enabling workers to securely use privately owned home computers or laptops.
 This massive telecommuting effort was needed to enable the company to continue supporting mission-critical cleanup work and programs in compliance with the 1995 Idaho Settlement Agreement and other pacts with the state of Idaho.

-"Before the pandemic, we had very few remote users," Blaine Jensen, Fluor Idaho IM manager, said.
+"Before the pandemic, we had very few remote users," Fluor Idaho IM Manager Blaine Jensen said.
 "Now, we're working toward nearly half of our entire workforce being able to work remotely."

-Greenville Meals on Wheels — More than 100 employee volunteers from the Greenville, South Carolina office are continuing to deliver meals on multiple routes throughout Greenville.
-Volunteers have implemented a no-contact pickup and delivery protocol which allows them to safely provide meals to those most in need in our community.
+Greenville, South Carolina — More than 100 employee volunteers from the Greenville, South Carolina office continued to deliver meals for Meals on Wheels on multiple routes throughout Greenville.
+Volunteers implemented a no-contact pickup and delivery protocol that allows them to safely provide meals to those most in need in the community.
+Fluor is also supporting United Way of Greenville County through its COVID-19 Community Relief Fund.

 Fluor Government Group — Thirteen of Fluor’s Government project sites across the U.S. each donated $10,000 to a local food bank in the area, totaling a $130,000 impact to the communities where our employees live and work.